 - 2006-2012, High School English Teacher, including Career and Technical Academy

-- Canady, F. & Nagelhout, E. (2020).
+- Canady, F., & Nagelhout, E. (2020).
 Game Design as Literacy-First Activity: Digital Tools with/in Literacy Instruction.
 In Handbook on Integrating Digital Technology with Literacy Pedagogies.
 IGI Global.
+Peer-reviewed.
+Advisory Board.

-- Canady, F., Martin, K., & Scott, C. E. (2018).* Song of Myself: A digital unit of study remixed.
+- Canady, F., Martin, K., & Scott, C. E. (2018).
+Song of Myself: A digital unit of study remixed.
 In J. S. Dail, S. Witte, & S. T. Bickmore (Eds).
-Toward a more visual literacy: Shifting the paradigm with digital tools and young adult literature. (pp. 101-118).
-New York, NY: Rowman & Littlefield. *Text was selected as a recipient of the 2019 Divergent Award for Excellence in 21st Century Literacies http://www.initiativefor21research.org/
+Toward a more visual literacy: Shifting the paradigm with digital tools and young adult literature.* (pp. 101-118).
+New York, NY: Rowman & Littlefield. *Recipient of the 2019 Divergent Award for Excellence in 21st Century Literacies http://www.initiativefor21research.org/